 This package has gotten some testing under Win95 and WinNT v4.0.

-My limited experience with Win98 seems to show that EXPGUI runs OK.
+My limited experience to Win98 seems to show that EXPGUI seems to

 The version of Tcl/Tk here was compiled by Mumit